getCannaBiz/cannabiz-menu/README.md

 #### The complete marijuana dispensary menu management plugin for WordPress.

-**please note that the master branch is under active development.**
+**Please note that the master branch is under active development.**

 If you're looking for a stable version to use with your website, you can download [WP Dispensary](http://www.wordpress.org/plugins/wp-dispensary) from the official WordPress repository, or you can view the [releases](https://github.com/deviodigital/wp-dispensary/releases) here on Github.